justin-mbca/enterprise-ai-workflows/README.md

 - MLflow UI: https://glorious-rotary-phone-g64w6j547wcwjpq-5000.app.github.dev
 - Model API: https://glorious-rotary-phone-g64w6j547wcwjpq-8000.app.github.dev/docs
 - Jupyter Notebook: https://glorious-rotary-phone-g64w6j547wcwjpq-8888.app.github.dev/lab/tree/notebooks/01_customer_churn_mlops.ipynb

+    Note: These are GitHub Codespaces demo URLs.
+They are only reachable while that Codespace is running.
+After the Codespace auto-sleeps, click Resume in the Codespaces UI and restart services:

+    ```bash
+    bash project2-mlops-pipeline/scripts/start-mlops-nodocker.sh
+    ```

+    If the Codespace is deleted, these URLs will no longer work; open a new Codespace from the quickstart link to spin up a fresh demo.
 **Simulates:** Azure OpenAI RAG
 **Tech Stack:** ChromaDB, SentenceTransformers, Hugging Face Transformers
 **Features:**